 All versions of the S90 T8 fall into insurance group 44, making them by far the most expensive S90 models to insure.
 Other S90s range from groups 28 to 37, depending on engine and trim level.
 Volvo offers its own insurance cover, guaranteeing the use of genuine parts and repairs covered by a five-year warranty.

 The S90 T8 is covered by Volvo’s standard three-year/60,000-mile warranty, but this can be extended to four-year/60,000-mile or four-year/80,000-mile cover for an additional price.
-The battery in the T8 Twin Engine is covered by an eight-year/100,000-mile warranty, with any material defects fixed for free within that period.
-However, in common with other electric vehicles and hybrids, the warranty does not cover a loss of battery capacity over time.
+The battery in the T8 is covered by its own eight-year/100,000-mile warranty, with any material defects fixed for free within that period.

 The Volvo S90 T8 Twin Engine requires a service every 12 months or 18,000 miles, whichever comes sooner.

-There’s no road tax to pay in year one, but CO2 emissions of 49g/km and the high list price equate to £455 a year for five years from year two, dropping to £135 a year after that.
+There’s no road tax to pay in year one, but CO2 emissions of 40g/km and the over-£40,000 list price equate to £455 a year in years two to six of ownership, dropping to £135 a year after that.